Here you will find information and resources for whānau Māori to reduce the risk of COVID19 for you and your whānau.

 COVID 19 continues to be a serious illness all over the world.

-The current outbreak of the Delta Variant in Aotearoa is serious and so we must all make sure we continue to follow alert level restrictions.
+The current outbreak of both Delta and Omicron Variants in Aotearoa are serious and so we must all make sure we continue to follow traffic light framework restrictions.

-As well as following alert level restrictions, you should:
+As well as following framework setting restrictions, you should:

 Wash your hands regularly

 Wear a Facemask when at the supermarket or going to the shops